jerryhuangyu/gitface/README.md

 ## Development

 GitFace uses TypeScript, Vitest, tsdown, and Biome.
 CI mirrors the commands above, so keep them green before opening a PR.

-## Release workflow

-1. Run `make bump` to:
-   - generate the changelog entry via `git-cliff`
-   - bump `package.json` (no tag yet)
-   - commit the version bump
-   - push the bump commit and wait for ci to pass
-2. Run `make release` to:
-   - create an annotated git tag from the latest commit
-   - push the tag to GitHub
-3. GitHub Actions picks up the tag and publishes the package to npm.

 If you need to dry-run a global install locally, `make link` (or `npm link`) exposes `gitface` from your workspace.